-In the current world of selfishness, ego, greed and hatred, you will always find a deeper and stronger bond between human and animals, whether its dogs, cats, horses or any other pet.
-There are instances that go viral on social media where a Lion recognizes a lady who helped the beast about 10 years ago or the examples of men and women who run, play and fight with their own group of wild beasts such as tigers or lions.
+In the current world of selfishness, ego, greed, and hatred, you will always find a deeper and stronger bond between humans and animals, whether it’s dogs, cats, horses, or any other pet.
+There are instances that go viral on social media where a Lion recognizes a lady who helped the beast about 10 years ago or the examples of men and women who run, play, and fight with their own group of wild beasts such as tigers or lions.

 Such instances often prove that no matter how wild or timid these beasts become, they always value the bond of love, the bond of friendship.
 Respecting such bonding, many Hollywood filmmakers have tried to enact such relations between human and animals in many different movies based on some original stories or a few literal works which were later picked for screen adaptions.

-Here are some of the most loved and emotional movies that display true bond of love and friendship between human and animals:
+Here are some of the most loved and emotional movies that display true bond of love and friendship between humans and animals:

 The Black Stallion